 It is suggested that contractors submit a list of the certified technicians that will be working on the project.
 This will allow the project engineer an opportunity to verify that the certifications are current.

-On all contracts, prime contractors must submit their subcontract requests on a "Subcontract Request and Approval".
+On all contracts, prime contractors must submit their subcontract requests on a “Subcontract Request”.
 Prime contractor is responsible for EEO and minimum wage compliance by all subcontractors in addition to fulfilling terms of the contract.

-Details of subcontracts that have "Part Items" should be discussed at the preconstruction meeting.
-"Part Items" are those items that have a portion of the plan quantity subcontracted or a part of the work required for a contract item is subcontracted.
-It is important that "Part Items" subcontracted to DBE subcontractors be discussed so project personnel are informed of the work to be performed by DBE subcontractors (i.e. Commercially Useful Function).
+Details of subcontracts that have “Part Items” should be discussed at the preconstruction meeting.
+“Part Items” are those items that have a portion of the plan quantity subcontracted or a part of the work required for a contract item is subcontracted.
+It is important that “Part Items” subcontracted to DBE subcontractors be discussed so project personnel are informed of the work to be performed by DBE subcontractors (i.e., Commercially Useful Function).
 The prime contractor should also be reminded that the FHWA 1273 must be physically attached to each subcontract.

 For subcontract requests and requirements, refer to Construction Manual 2.25.